If you have symptoms (a high temperature/new continuous cough or a loss of taste/smell), however mild: stay home, self-isolate, notify us.

 - have been contact traced and told to self-isolate

-- are required to isolate due to arriving from a non-exempt country or a high-risk area.
+- are required to isolate due to arriving from overseas

 The Rapid Response team will contact you within 24 hours to make sure you’re ok and ensure you have the support you need.

-- We will book you a test as quickly as possible: you will either be offered a test slot for one of the University’s rapid tests on campus or you will be advised to attend the NHS walk-through test site next to GSA or book a test at your local NHS testing site depending on what we believe will be faster or safer for you to access.
+We will advise you on how to book a test at your local NHS testing site depending on what we believe will be faster or safer for you to access.

 The Rapid Response team will let you know how and when you can return to campus safely after self-isolating.
 They’ll also identify who else is in your household as they will also be required to self-isolate for 10 days.
 Public Health officials may then get in touch to identify any other “close contacts” who live outside of your household.